yasssssssserrr/Indoor-Localisation-Step-Estimator/README.md

 ## Quick start
 ### Option A — Google Colab (recommended)
-- Open 03_IndoorLocalisation/StepEstimator.ipynb in Colab.
+- Open StepEstimator.ipynb in Colab.
 - Mount your Drive (cell 1 does this) and set the base path to where PhyphoxData/ lives.
 - Run all cells top-to-bottom.
 The notebook will:
 - load paired acc*.csv / gyro*.csv files,